How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 If your lawn doesn’t have topsoil, you should add roughly 4 inches of quality topsoil such as a loamy topsoil mix.

 Before adding topsoil, it’s a good idea to perform a soil test to determine the nutrients missing in your lawn and the soil pH level.
+Here is why a soil test is important.

-Mix some organic matter with topsoil to improve its texture, drainage capabilities and nutrient level.
+Mix some organic matter with topsoil to improve its texture, drainage capabilities, and nutrient level.
 You can determine how much organic matter is needed after performing a soil test.

 If a soil test isn’t done, the University of California Statewide Integrated Pest Management Program recommends adding a 2 to 4-inch deep layer of sawdust, leaf mold, peat moss, compost, or well-aged cow manure.